 Interestingly, a report from tech site Wired notes that, at least at one point, hackers could break into your smartphone with just a text.
 This was due to Google Project Zero researcher Natalie Silvanovich finding vulnerabilities in Apple’s iOS Message app, which contained multiple “interaction-less” bugs, allowing threat actors to execute a code without the iPhone user having to do anything.
 This incident happened in 2019, and the bugs have since been patched.
 Knowing this, it’s a good idea to keep your smartphone’s operating system up to date.

-What can happen if your phone is hacked
+What can happen if my phone is hacked?

 Cybercriminals use sneaky methods to steal private data right under your nose, leaving you unaware if your phone is hacked.